There are moments in parenting when you quietly realize this isn’t the path you thought you’d be walking.

 - Dealing with physical aggression from a 5-year-old.

+- Enduring judgmental stares during meltdowns in the toy aisle.
 (And honestly, why is the toy section always in the very back of the store?
 Quick exits would be much easier if it were near the entrance!)

 Missing “Typical” Moments

 I also didn’t picture missing some of the “typical” family experiences – like sitting through a Sunday afternoon movie without constant acting out or enjoying spontaneous adventures without pushback and a lot of preparation.
-Those things can sting, and it’s okay to grieve them.

 Shifting the Focus